 People begin psychotherapy for many different reasons but most people seek help from a place of emotional discomfort.
 I work with a broad group of adults.
 Some suffer from debilitating clinical conditions (such as mood and anxiety disorders) while others come to therapy because they are struggling with a significant life event, difficult circumstances and/or uncomfortable dynamics in their relationships.

 Psychotherapy is effective in (and often focusses on) alleviating symptoms and helping people to cope.
 However, it can also support people without clinical symptoms in developing more meaningful and fulfilling relationships, greater self-awareness, healthier coping strategies and a greater resiliency to stress.
-As a result, many people can benefit from psychotherapy at one point or another during their lives.
+Many people can benefit from psychotherapy at one point or another during their lives.

 Therapy usually consists of one 50-60 minute session per week for a duration that varies between individuals and couples.
 In the first session, we discuss your needs and agree on the way forward together.